I asked Open AI a question: Are there valid reasons to doubt world history as taught in school and university?

 Our research does not touch upon the foundations of the doctrine outlined in the Bible and does not question the religious tenets of those religions for which the Bible is the holy book.
 The book is read with unflagging interest, and it will attract the attention of everyone who is concerned about the problems of ancient and medieval history.
 The author claims that the Bible describes medieval European events.
 A natural question arises: which ones?
 This book is an attempt to answer it.

 The consensual world history is a finely-woven magic fabric of intricate lies about events predating the sixteenth century.
-History is based not on originals but on copies of copies from copies, and on references from, to, about.
+History is based not on originals but on copies of copies from copies and on references from, to, and about.
 There is not a single piece of evidence that can be irrefutably and independently dated earlier than the eleventh century.
 Radiocarbon and dendrochronological dating are manipulated by mainstream historians.
 LOOK INSIDE History: Fiction of Science?: Conquest of the world.
 Europe.
 China.
 Japan.
 Russia (Chronology) (Volume 5)

-The Antiquity and subsequent Dark Ages fables were created by the concerted effort of the aristocracy, clergy, and humanists in XV-XVII centuries on the political agenda of Western Europe that have reached intellectual and technological superiority but stayed inferior militarily was to free itself from the control of the “Evil Empire” of Eurasia.
+The Antiquity and subsequent Dark Ages fables were created by the concerted effort of the aristocracy, clergy, and humanists in the XV-XVII centuries on the political agenda of Western Europe that have reached intellectual and technological superiority but stayed inferior militarily to free itself from the control of the “Evil Empire” of Eurasia.

 The British Encyclopaedia names Joseph Justus Scaliger (1540-1609) as the founder of the consensual chronology we live with.
 Protestant Kabbalist-numerologist Scaliger had considered himself a great mathematician that solved the ‘Quadrature of Circle’ problem by making π=3.16 (sic!).
 This ‘discovery’ was laughed at by the French mathematician François Viète, considered to be the father of algebra.

 Scaliger’s principal works Opus Novum de emendatione temporum (1583) and Thesaurum temporum (1606) represent a vast array of dates produced without any justification whatsoever, containing the repeating sequences of dates with shifts equal to multiples of the major Kabbalistic numbers 333 and 360.
-Numerology was considered a major science then and J.J.Scaliger was a prominent Kabbalist of his time.
+Numerology was considered a major science then, and J.J.Scaliger was a prominent Kabbalist of his time.

 Thorough research shows that there is literally no reliably datable information about events before the VIII century and that there is only very scarce information originating from the VIII to the X century.
 As a matter of fact, most events of “Ancient” History took place from the XI to the XVI century, were replicated on paper in 1400-1600 AD, and positioned under different labels in an imaginary past.
 LOOK INSIDE History: Fiction or Science?
 Russia.
 Britain.
 Byzantium.
 Rome.
 New Chronology vol.4.

 Our theory simply returns the consensual chronology of World History to the realm of applied mathematics from which it was sequestrated by the clergy in the XVI-XVII centuries.
-New Chronology is a valid and verifiable method for historical research based on the statistics, astronomy, and logic.
+New Chronology is a valid and verifiable method for historical research based on statistics, astronomy, and logic.

 Computer-assisted recalculation of eclipses with detailed descriptions allegedly belonging to Antiquity shows that they either occurred in the Middle Ages or didn’t occur at all.
 A simple application of computational astronomy to the rules of calculation of Easter according to the Easter Book introduced by the Nicean Council of alleged 325 AD shows that it definitely could not have taken place before 784 AD.